-In 2015, KBRPC developed Disaster Related Land Use Studies to provide the necessary information to develop preparedness and mitigation strategies which would be useful in the event of a natural disaster.
+In 2015, Kaysinger developed Disaster Related Land Use Studies to provide the necessary information to develop preparedness and mitigation strategies that would be useful in the event of a natural disaster.
 This plan works in conjunction with the Hazard Mitigation Plans.
 By planning for and managing land use to enhance sustainability, we can reduce our vulnerability to disasters.
-There were four risk sensitive areas that this study focused on: Emergency Warning Systems, Community Safe Room, Critical Infrastructure, and Flood Zones.
+There were four risk-sensitive areas that this study focused on: Emergency Warning Systems, Community Safe Room, Critical Infrastructure, and Flood Zones.

-For a copy of one of the plans below or to find out more information about this process, please contact the KBRPC Office.
+For a copy of one of the plans below or to find out more information about this process, please contact the Kaysinger Office.

 2015 Bates County Disaster Related Land Use Plan